croquet/microverse/Microverse README.md

 Croquet Microverse Builder is a multi-user development and deployment system built on top of the Croquet Web-based operating system.
 This document will get you started creating your own microverses that you can deploy anywhere you like.

-The Microverse Builder IDE can be integrated directly with the tools you are already familiar with, particularly with your own programmer IDE.
+The Microverse Builder IDE can be integrated directly with the tools you are already familiar with, particularly with your own editor.
 This enables you to directly work with and modify a live, shared Croquet Microverse session.

 ## Croquet OS
 ---
-The Croquet OS is a software system for creating and deploying multiuser digital experiences on the web.
+The Croquet OS is a software system for creating and deploying multiuser experiences on the web.
 It lets you build real-time multiuser apps without writing a single line of server code, or deploying or managing any servers.
 Croquet is available as a JavaScript library that grants access to our global network of public reflectors.
 These reflectors provide seamless cross-platform real-time interactivity to any user with a network connection and a web browser.

 ![Croquet OS](./assets/readme/Croquet%20OS.png)